movicha/wingufile/README.markdown

 Internal
 ========

-Seafile uses GIT's version control model, but simplified for automatic synchronization, and doesn't depend on GIT.
+Wingufile uses GIT's version control model, but simplified for automatic synchronization, and doesn't depend on GIT.
 Every library is like a GIT repository.
 It has its own unique history, which consists of a list of commits.